Lane Johnson

 Lane Johnson Bio

 David Lane Johnson is an American professional football offensive tackle for the Philadelphia Eagles of the National Football League (NFL).
-He was selected by the Eagles fourth overall in the 2013 NFL Draft.
-Johnson played college football for the Kilgore Rangers before transferring to the Oklahoma Sooners.
-He has made three Super Bowl appearances with the Eagles, winning two (LII, LIX).
-Johnson is a two-time first-team All-Pro, three-time second-team All-Pro, and six-time Pro Bowl selection.
+Born on May 8, 1990, in Groveton, Texas, he was selected by the Eagles with the fourth overall pick in the 2013 NFL draft.
+Johnson has emerged as one of the league’s most respected offensive linemen, earning two Super Bowl championships, six Pro Bowl selections, and multiple All-Pro honors across his career.

 Early Life and Background

-Lane Johnson was born on May 8, 1990, in Groveton, Texas.
+Johnson was born and raised in Groveton, Texas, a small community in East Texas.
 He attended Groveton High School, where he played football and competed in track and field.
-In football, he was an honorable mention All-state selection as a quarterback and was named All-district.
-In track and field, Johnson excelled in throwing events, earning a fourth-place finish in the shot put at the 2008 UIL 1A State Championships with a top throw of 15.21 meters (49 feet 7 inches).
+In football, he earned honorable mention All-State recognition as a quarterback and was also named All-District.
+On the track, he participated in throwing events, finishing fourth in the shot put at the 2008 University Interscholastic League 1A State Championships with a top throw of 15.21 meters.

 Lane Johnson Career